The Story of New York

 Sample Control Side

-Today, using time, money, and material resources is everyone’s goal.
-At FORTA, we have one goal: to create tougher, more durable pavements.
+Using time, money and material resources wisely is something we all strive to achieve.
+At FORTA, our main goal is to create tougher, more durable pavements.
 Our products offer innovative solutions to protect and enhance the longevity of asphalt while expanding the life cycle of the pavement.
-Over the years, our asphalt pavement projects have been put to the test in real-world, head-to-head trial projects around the country, and have withstood the test of time.
-NYDOT has found a way to create longer lasting pavement while cutting initial costs, increasing safety, and reducing future maintenance costs.
+Over the years, our asphalt pavement projects have been put to the test in real-world, head-to-head trial projects all over the world.
+NYSDOT has found a way to create longer lasting pavement while cutting project costs, increasing safety and reducing maintenance costs.
 Isn’t it time your state combats the issues associated with composite overlays?